A Foodcentric Life

 Smoothly mixed waffle batter ready for the waffle maker.

-Step 4: No need to rest the batter (because there is no gluten), it is ready to use.
+Step 4: No need to rest the batter, it is ready to use.

 Gluten-free waffle batter spread into the waffle maker.

-Step 5: Lightly spray the top and bottom plates of the waffle maker, add batter.
+Step 5: Lightly spray or oil with a pastry brush, the top and bottom plates of the waffle maker, add batter.
 Don't overfill.
+Use a mini spatula to get the batter to the corners.

 Golden light finished waffles ready for the table.